fanq15/SSP/README.md

 ```

 You may change the ``backbone`` from ``resnet50`` to ``resnet101``, change the ``fold`` from ``0`` to ``1/2/3``, or change the ``shot`` from ``1`` to ``5`` for other settings.

+You can add/remove `--refine` to enable/disable the self-support refinement.

 ## Performance and Trained Models